Rockefeller Archive Center-CCNY Internship Program

 The Rockefeller Archive Center (RAC) is seeking four City College of New York undergraduate students for the RAC-CCNY Internship Program.
-Two students will be selected for the summer 2022 hybrid internship, and two students will be selected for the fall 2022 semester.
-Each semester, one intern will be placed at CCNY and one intern will be placed at the RAC.
 The interns will have an opportunity to experience the broad range of archival and digital humanities work in a professional setting.

 This is a paid position.
 Students may also opt to register for three-hours of course credit.
 The intern will be required to work remotely for 12-15 hours per week for a total of 180 hours.